influxdata/docs-v2/content/influxdb/cloud/account-management/multi-user/remove-user.md

 You can not delete a multi-user organization on your own.

-To remove or delete an organization with multiple users, do one of the following:
+Please contact InfluxData Support to [delete-an-organization](#delete-an-organization), or [remove yourself from an organization](#remove-yourself-from-an-organization).

 #### Delete an organization